-According to the Financial Services Commission of Ontario, car insurance rates for many Ontario drivers will be going up at renewal, instead of down.
+According to the Financial Services Commission of Ontario (FSCO), car insurance rates for many Ontario drivers will be going up at renewal, instead of down.

-The FSCO results are out: in the third quarter of 2016, approved rates increased on average 1.50 per cent.
-This compares to a 0.33 per cent increase in the previous quarter as well.
+The FSCO results are out: in the first quarter of 2017, approved rates increased on average 1.24 per cent.
+This compares to a 0.14 per cent decrease in the previous quarter.

 "Ontario has a very competitive marketplace," FSCO says in its quarterly statement.
 "Rates for the same coverage vary based on each insurer's claims experience and the insurer's rating system."
 As a result, FSCO urges consumers to shop around for auto insurance.